DevOpsBootcamp/website/source/getting_started.rst

 .. code-block:: bash

-    # You can join two common channels in the OSU community -- OSU LUG and DevOps Bootcamp
+    # You can join two common channels in the OSU community -- OSU LUG and DevOps BootCamp
     /join #osu-lug
     /join #devopsbootcamp